 One of my favorite things about studying genres of fiction is finding ways to mix elements of them together in new and interesting ways.
 Sometimes, this adventure also leads me to understand a genre more based on its roots with older styles of fiction.

-In one of my own stories, The Night Trilogy, I lean heavily into both the cyberpunk and the hardboiled detective genres (and by association, film noir).
+In one of my own stories, The Night Trilogy, draw from both the cyberpunk and hardboiled detective genres (and by association, film noir).
 So, what is it about these genres that make them such a great combination?
 Well, we’re here to explore just that!

 1) The Anti-Hero